Virt-EU Panel at IDP 2017

 What has been uttered regarding the use of data about an inclusive category such as citizenship, become much more complex while shifting our attention on more sensitives data categories.

-This hold true for example when it comes to personal private information (PPI), such as the sexual activity captured by connected sex toys, or home assistant appliances such as Google Echo and Amazon Alexa, able to listen and to record ambient information.
+This hold true for example when it comes to personal identifiable information (PII), such as the sexual activity captured by connected sex toys, or home assistant appliances such as Google Echo and Amazon Alexa, able to listen and to record ambient information.